-Although the α-branch biosynthesis pathway is still unknow there are some hypothesis about the inter-conversion of luthein-prasinoxanthin (Egeland et al., 1997).
-This could supported by our results in Ostreococcus since the contents of luthein and prasinoxanthin seem to be linked, not only under irradiance stress as it has been described in previous published studies, but under different photoperiods as well.
-However, The enzymes involved in the interconversion of these carotenoids remain to be identified, and a comparison of their gene expression and protein accumulation was not feasible in this study.
-In summary, Ostreococcus tauri carotenogenesis present the common characteristics of a process regulated by the circadian clock, as being able to adapt to different photoperiods and presenting an anticipation to dieDiurnal changes in the transcriptome encoding enzymes of starch metabolism provide evidence for both transcriptional and posttranscriptional regulation of starch metabolism in Arabidopsis leaves l cyclic changes.
+Although the α-branch biosynthesis pathway is still unknow there are some hypotheses about the inter-conversion of lutein-prasinoxanthin (Egeland et al., 1997).
+This could be supported by our results in Ostreococcus since the content of lutein and prasinoxanthin seem to be linked, not only under irradiance stress, as it has been described in previous published studies (CITA), but under different photoperiods as well.
+However, the enzymes involved in the interconversion of these carotenoids remain to be identified, and a comparison of their gene expression and protein accumulation was not feasible in this study.
+In summary, Ostreococcus tauri carotenogenesis present the common characteristics of a process regulated by the circadian clock, as being able to adapt to different photoperiods and presenting an anticipation to diel changes.
 However, content in carotenoids seem to also depend on other regulatory pathways besides the circadian clock, as some of the changes observed under the photoperiods studied align with high and low irradiance experiment results.

 Nitrate assimilation under diurnal and seasonal cycles in Ostreococcus tauri

-The macroelement nitrogen is also an essential component in biomolecules of great importance for all living beings.
+Nitrogen is an essential component in biomolecules for all living beings.
 In the atmosphere, N2 is the most abundant form of nitrogen.
-This gas is dissolved in water ecosystems but is inaccessible for microalgae, it can only be used by fixing bacteria like Synechococcus.
+This gas is dissolved in water ecosystems but is inaccessible for microalgae.
 In fact, nitrogen is a major limiting nutrient of marine phytoplankton (Barros et al., 2005; Mittag, 2001; Sanz-Luque et al., 2015).

 O. tauri have developed competitive mechanisms to ensure nitrogen assimilation in the marine ecosystem.
-It can grow on nitrate, ammonium, and urea, and complete sets of genes allowing transport and assimilation of these substrates have been identified in its genome (Blanc-Mathieu et al., 2014; Derelle et al., 2006).
-Specifically, in the growth media used during this work, nitrate was the main nitrogen source (Table 2).
-In the previous chapters of this thesis, nitrate assimilation has been identified as one of the biological processes which genes and proteins present significant rhythmic profiles under diurnal cycles, as well as one of the processes with larger offset between gene expression and translation.
-In this section, enzymatic activities of two of the main enzymes involved in the nitrate assimilation pathway are integrated with the transcript and protein abundance profiles of the complete pathway.
-This results give new insights on the adaptive response of this assimilation process to seasonal variations in diel cycles and its implications for optimizing nutrient uptake and metabolism.
+It can grow on nitrate, ammonium and urea, and complete sets of genes allowing transport and assimilation of these substrates have been identified in its genome (Blanc-Mathieu et al., 2014; Derelle et al., 2006).
+In the previous chapters of this thesis, nitrate assimilation has been identified as one of the biological processes which genes and proteins present significant rhythmic profiles under diurnal cycles, with larger offset between gene expression and translation.
+In this section, enzymatic activity of two of the main enzymes involved in the nitrate assimilation pathway were integrated with the transcript and protein abundance profiles of the complete pathway.
+These results gave new insights on the adaptive response of this assimilation process to seasonal variations in diel cycles and its implications for optimizing nutrient uptake and metabolism.

 Integration of key enzyme activities from nitrate assimilation pathway with multi-omic data

 Nitrate is first transported into the cell by Nitrate Transporters 2 and 3 (NRT2, ostta10g00950 and NRT3, ostta10g00940), followed by its reduction to nitrite by Nitrate Reductase (NR, ostta10g00920).
 Nitrite is further reduced to ammonia by Nitrite Reductase (NIR, ostta10g00930).
-The central part of nitrate assimilation is played by the Glutamine Synthetase (GS, ostta01g05020) and Glutamine Oxoglutarate Aminotransferase (GOGAT, ostta14g01900) cycle, which converts inorganic nitrogen, ammonia, into glutamine and glutamate (Fig. 41-A), a central precursor for the biosynthesis of nitrogen-containing compounds such as amino acids and nucleotides.
-(Sanz-Luque et al., 2015).
+The central part of nitrate assimilation is played by the Glutamine Synthetase (GS, ostta01g05020) and Glutamine Oxoglutarate Aminotransferase (GOGAT, ostta14g01900) cycle, which converts inorganic nitrogen, ammonia, into glutamine and glutamate (Fig. 41-A), a central precursor for the biosynthesis of nitrogen-containing compounds such as amino acids and nucleotides (Sanz-Luque et al., 2015).